 If you’re considering starting a healthy diet, you might think that mealtime will be boring.
-You’re wrong.
-Not only is healthful food nutritious, it can be downright delicious.
+You’re wrong, said gastroenterologist Dr. Shawn Khodadadian of Gastroenterology in New York!
+Not only is healthy food nutritious, it can be downright delicious.
 Case in point: the following five ethnic foods.

 1. Indian Food

-Long a Manhattan favorite, Indian food employs tangy spices in its curries, lots of tasty vegetarian options and a healthy steamed rice base.
-What you may not know, however, is that turmeric — the primary ingredient in curry and a staple in many other Indian dishes — can protect you against esophageal tumors and intestinal and stomach cancers.
+Long a favorite of many, Indian food employs tangy spices in its curries, lots of tasty vegetarian options and often a healthy steamed rice base.
+What you may not know, however, is that turmeric — the primary ingredient in curry and a staple in many other Indian dishes — can possibly protect you against tumors and intestinal and stomach cancers.
 The spice also has anti-inflammatory properties.

 Dal, a common Indian side dish, is made of lentils, which provide fiber and protein.
 Yogurt not only relieves the heat from spicy food, but it’s a good source of calcium and potassium.
 Both are healthful foods, unlike the fried samosas and curries that are loaded with cream, which you should avoid.